Tanzania Walking Safari

 Do I need any special insurance?

-Medical insurance, including emergency evacuation, is mandatory on all our trips.
+Medical insurance, including emergency evacuation, is highly recommended.
 We also strongly advise you to purchase trip cancellation insurance.

 Do I need vaccinations?